CandyCoded/CandyCoded/Documentation/1. Objects/ObservableList.md

 #### RemoveRange

-Removes a range of elements from the ObservableList.
+Removes a range of items from the ObservableList.

 ```csharp
 ObservableList<int> list = new ObservableList<int> { 1, 2, 3, 4, 5 };